Toucaan/toucaan.research/README.md

 the framework.
 There is no secondary reset file or additional css to import than what you'll be writing for your app.

-2. By intrinsic, we mean that even the [baseline style](https://bubblin.io/blog/baseline-css) is modernized and "belongs to the device" it is on.
-Unlike any other CSS framework, Toucaan doesn't use a heavy reset or `normalize` because [this](https://bubblin.io/blog/baseline-css).
+2. By intrinsic, we mean that even the baseline is modernized to a one that "belongs to the device" the user is on.
+Unlike the other CSS frameworks, Toucaan doesn't use a heavy reset file or even `normalize` under the hood because [this](https://bubblin.io/blog/baseline-css).

-Toucaan uses modern-day css patterns and logical defaults that are easier to reason about.
+Toucaan uses ultramodern css patterns and logical defaults that are mathematically grounded.
 For example, it doesn't make a choice between css grids or the flexbox.
 Use whatever you like!
-It also introduces block-scoped typography and deterministic layouts if you need any of those.
+It also introduces block-scoped typography and deterministic layouts if you need any of those on your newest app.

 Go 'app like' with Toucaan!

-Keep your style semantic, searchable and mathematically grounded.
-All the time.
+Keep your style semantic, searchable and mathematically sound.
+At all times!

 ## Getting Started